Canine Hip Dysplasia and The Story of Cody

 pain.
 It was great!
 Then one day Cody came out of his kennel and began to scream and yelp as

-called Iowa State and I rushed him there that day.
-I thought for sure he had dislocated the
+Iowa State and I rushed him there that day.
+I thought for sure he had dislocated the hip again.

-hip again.
 X-rays showed the hip was still in place, which was good news.
-But, then we
+But, then we needed to

-needed to hypothesize about what caused Cody's new problem.
-I was given two possible
+hypothesize about what caused Cody's new problem.
+I was given two possible scenarios.

-scenarios.
-Either he had an impinged nerve, or the cement that held the implant in place in
+Either he had an impinged nerve, or the cement that held the implant in place in the bone had

-the bone had broken loose, allowing the implant to slide up and down inside the leg bone.
-In
+broken loose, allowing the implant to slide up and down inside the leg bone.
+In order to

-order to diagnose the broken cement we would have to use a fluoroscopy, a moving x-ray, to
+diagnose the broken cement we would have to use a fluoroscopy, a moving x-ray, to see if the

-see if the implant was moving within the bone.
-The doctor leaned toward the pinched nerve as
+implant was moving within the bone.
+The doctor leaned toward the pinched nerve as a

 It is almost exactly a year now since his surgery as I write this.
 Cody has had several episodes